AgonConsole8/agon-docs/MOS-API.md

 text:		DB	"Hello World", 0
 ```

-## MOS commands
+## The MOS API

-MOS commands can be executed from a classic 64K Z80 segment or whilst the eZ80 is running in 24-bit ADL mode.
+MOS API calls can be executed from a classic 64K Z80 segment or whilst the eZ80 is running in 24-bit ADL mode.
 For classic mode, 16 bit registers are passed as pointers to the MOS commands; these are automatically promoted to 24 bit by adding the MB register to bits 16-23 of the register.
 When running in ADL mode, a 24-bit register will be passed, but MB must be set to 0.

-See mos_api.asm for implementation

-The following MOS commands are supported
+The following MOS commands are supported:

 ### `0x00`: mos_getkey